 This biotope occurs in areas sheltered from wave action and strong water currents.
-The kelps Saccharina latissima and Laminaria digitata are the key characterizing species defining this biotope group, the sensitivity assessments are based largely on these species alone.
-Loss of either species would result in the loss of the biotope and its replacement with another biotope.
-However, IR.LIR.K.Slat.Ldig is defined by the relative abundance of the two kelp species.
-Increased shelter, sedimentation and scour would probably favour Saccharina latissima while increase wave action and reduced siltation would probably favour Laminaria digitata, and result in a change in the character of the biotope and its replacement by other kelp dominated biotopes.
-Although a range of species are associated with the biotope at low abundance, these species occur in a number of other rock biotopes and therefore do not specifically define this biotope group.
+As the kelp species, Sacchariona latissima is the key characterizing species defining this biotope group, the sensitivity assessments are largely on this species alone.
+Saccharina latissima is also the key habitat structuring species within this biotope and loss of this species would negatively affect the associated biological assemblage and result in the loss of this biotope.
+Although a range of species is associated with the biotope at low abundance, these species occur in a number of other rock biotopes and therefore do not specifically define this biotope group.
 Although these species contribute to the structure and function of the biotope they are not considered key species and are not specifically assessed.